Hendricks27/Glycan_hierarchical_relationship_viewer/README.md

 Update History:

+2018.11.20:<br>
+API changed: more versatile and reconstruct the JS structure

 2018.10.09:<br>
 API changed: New API makes more sense and add more options Separate comp.json parser from the lib